superfeedr/documentation/google-reader-api/README.md

 ### /reader/atom/&lt;stream&gt;

+> **Warning - Alpha**.
+During the testing phase, we serve by default and up to 10 elements.
+You can ask for less elements though.

 In the Google API, this call could be used to retrieve various types of contents (streams), including feeds and user data.
 In the Superfeedr version of this API, only streams starting with `feed/` are supported.

 This call will return ATOM representations of the content stored in Superfeedr.
 It uses the superfeedr [ATOM schema](http://superfeedr.com/documentation#entry_schema).

 By default, this call will return 20 past items from the feed (unless of course, we have been able to store less than that).